Secret Intelligence Services (MI6)

 Housed in the disused church of St Mary-at-Lambeth, this peaceful, green-fingered museum takes a close look at the 17th-century...

 Rough around the edges to say the least, the Royal Vauxhall Tavern is the perfect antidote to the gleaming new wave of uppity gay venues...

 The brick-vaulted cafe and restaurant in the crypt of St John's Smith Square is a lovely spot for a meal or a coffee.
 It opens on...

 Millbank · interesting places nearby

 Splendidly refurbished with a stunning new art-deco inspired staircase and a rehung collection, the more elderly and venerable of the two Tate siblings celebrates paintings from 1500 to the present, with works from Blake, Hogarth, Gainsborough, Barbara Hepworth, Whistler, Constable and Turner, as well as vibrant modern and contemporary pieces from Lucian Freud, Francis Bacon, Henry Moore and Tracey Emin.
 Join free 45-minute thematic tours (11am, noon, 2pm and 3pm) and 15-minute Art in Focus talks (1.15pm Tuesday, Thursday and Saturday).

-The star of the show at Tate Britain is JMW Turner.
+The star of the show at Tate Britain is, undoubtedly, the light infused visions of JMW Turner.
 After he died in 1851, his estate was settled by a decree declaring that whatever had been found in his studio – 300 oil paintings and about 30,000 sketches and drawings – would be bequeathed to the nation.
-You’ll find such classics as The Scarlet Sunset and Norham Castle, Sunrise .
+The collection at the Tate Britain constitutes a grand and sweeping display of his work, including classics like The Scarlet Sunset and Norham Castle, Sunrise .